meta-gp/docs/docs/meta-gp/index.md

 A description of `META-GP` production setups.

 [Interfaces](interfaces.md)
-A description of `META-GP` exploration and reporting interfaces.
+A description of `META-GP` data and reporting interfaces.

 [Reports](reports.md)
 A description of `META-GP` reporting formats.